LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 4. Arenas
 5. Pre-allocate

-NASA's environment is different than most people.
+NASA's environment is different from most people.
 I can't say to avoid dynamic memory completely for all general programs, but I can say to keep explicit allocation to a minimum.
-This way as few mallocs need to be tracked, and it allows usage of the printf family or fopen.
+This way as few mallocs need to be tracked, and it allows usage of the printf family or fopen().
 Dynamic memory can very easily be mismanaged, so it is important to use it only when necessary.
 Each extra allocation is another risk so handle it properly.

 ### 4. Function Length should be printable on a page with one statement per line

 The principle of this rule is to treat your functions as small logical units.
-Longer "everything" functions are often a sign that logic is poorly thought out, or that stratification is needed.
+Longer everything functions are often a sign that logic is poorly thought out, or that stratification is needed.
 Not only is it harder to debug a large function because of its size, but it also much slower to understand in the first place.
 Having to scroll down or jjjjjjjj/kkkkk to find far separated code can feel like walking into many rooms and forgetting why you are there in the first place.
 So you jump back to where you had a foot hold of understanding because "ahh it was that variable I am concerned about".